mckayemu/xmednafen/README.md

 * mednafen >= 8.X
 * a valid debin derived distribution are only oficially supported

-NOTES: winbuntu users please dont right!
+NOTES: winbuntu users not allowed!

+New project superset this https://codeberg.org/venenux/easymednafen